dfinity/wg-identity-authentication/topics/icrc_32_sign_challenge.md

 1. The relying party sends a `icrc32_sign_challenge` request to the signer.
 2. Upon receiving the message, the signer first checks if it can process the message.
     - If the request version is not supported by the signer, the signer sends a response with an error back to the relying party.
-    - If the relying party has not been granted the permission to request the action, the signer sends a response with an error back to the relying party.
+    - If the relying party has not been granted the permission to invoke the method for the specified principal, the signer sends a response with an error back to the relying party.
 3. The signer may ask the user to approve the request.
     - If the user does not approve the request, the signer sends a response with an error back to the relying party.
 4. The signer signs the challenge with the private keys associated with the identity corresponding to the given principal and sends a successful response with the signature (and optionally the associated `delegation`) back to the relying party.